kubernetes-up-and-running/kuard/README.md

 make all-push REGISTRY=<my-gcr-registry>
 ```

+If you are having trouble, try issuing a `make clean` to reset stuff.

 ### KeyGen Workload

 To help simulate batch workers, we have a synthetic workload of generating 4096 bit RSA keys.
 This can be configured through the UI or the command line.